Shashank-9680/rust-actix-api/README.md

 - Setup the Database Model
 - Create the API Response Structs
 - Add the CRUD Functionalities
   - Health Checker Route
   - Fetch All Records
   - Add a New Record
   - Retrieve a Single Record
   - Edit a Record
   - Delete a Record
   - Merge the Routes
 - Add CORS to the Actix Web Server
 - Test the Actix Web CRUD API
   - Add a New Todo Item
   - Edit a Todo Item
   - Retrieve a Todo Item
   - Retrieve All Todo Items
   - Delete a Todo Item

-Read the entire article here: [https://codevoweb.com/build-a-simple-api-with-rust-and-actix-web/](https://codevoweb.com/build-a-simple-api-with-rust-and-actix-web/)